-University of California, Irvine is a public, state school in the suburban setting of Irvine, California.
-UC Irvine was founded in 1965 and the school currently enrolls around 36,505 students per year, including 29,449 undergrad students.
-UC Irvine ensures on-campus housing for up to 15,693 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+University of California, Irvine is a public, state school in the suburb of Irvine, California.
+UC Irvine was founded in 1965.
+The college enrolls around 36,505 students a year, including 29,449 undergrad students.

 |Overall Acceptance Rate||29%|